 ICRA envisions to make stronger communities and enrich the lives of the underprivileged through its innovative programmes that help:

 - empower underprivileged youths and adults (with special focus on women) with employable skills and create livelihood opportunities for them so that they may contribute to the economic development of the society

 - promote education;

 Digital Inclusion for Young Aspirants (DIYA)

 This programme was launched in West Bengal in 2015 with a focus on creating digital-age career opportunities for the underprivileged youth.
 This unique technology-driven skill development programme provides foundation training in IT skills, workplace English and workplace readiness and subject-specific training like financial management, retail management, Tally and hardware and networking.
-This project has been implemented in collaboration with the Anudip Foundation for Social Welfare in rural areas of West Bengal.
+This project has been implemented on yearly basis in collaboration with the Anudip Foundation for Social Welfare in rural areas of West Bengal.
 During the Covid scenario the programme was operational by adopting alternative online tools and applications.

 Till FY19-20 the programme has benefitted more than 1600 youths with nearly 71% successfully being gainfully employed.
 This programme is approved by the Board and will be continued in FY2021-2022, targeting a new set of 500 youth and women from two centres in West Bengal.

 Women Entrepreneurship Programme (WEP)

 We at ICRA, recognised that in addition to limited access to credit, women face several hurdles on their path to economic empowerment - illiteracy, lack of awareness about finances, and enterprise management to name a few.
 However, our experience also shows that many women have the potential to be successful entrepreneurs if they are given proper support.
 Keeping this purpose in mind, the Women Entrepreneurship Programme was conceived to fill these skill and knowledge gaps by providing skill-building training along with hand-holding support in business and financial management to the women.
 Efforts were also made to facilitate the building of linkages for financial assistance to make their enterprise a sustainable one.